Qarik-Group/operator-workshop/instructor/lab-0/README.md

   * source IP ranges: **0.0.0.0/0**
   * specified protocols and ports: **tcp:22**

-### Workspace VMs
+### Workspace VM

-We need to have a unique workspace vm for each student.
-These are the servers that the students ssh into over a web browser and issue commands.
-Use the 2vcpu n1-highcpu-2 so we can compile faster.
+Each student's linux user is created by Google and their user name when they use the SSH command.

+You can create one large student workplace machine for all students to use.
+Or you could create a "red team" vs "blue team".
+The idea is that it's not confusing for the students to connect.

-Under Compute Engine, **Create an Instance** for each student.
+Under Compute Engine, **Create an Instance**.

-  * name: student-workspace-**n**
+  * name: student-workspace
   * zone: near your location
-  * machine type: **n1-highcpu-2**
+  * machine type: **n1-highmem-64**
   * boot disk: Ubuntu 14.04 LTS
   * identity and API access: **Allow full access to all Cloud APIs**